OfficeDev/Office-Add-in-samples/Samples/tutorials/excel-tutorial/README.md

 ## Run the sample

+1. Fork or download this repo.

-1. Navigate to the root directory of the `My Office Add-in` project.
+1. Go to the **Samples/tutorials/excel-tutorial/My Office Add-in** folder via the command line.

 1. Run `npm install`.